 Professional record keeping and the AMS

-The recording and documentation of the details relating to each athlete consultation is a requirement for physiotherapists and medical doctors practicing within Australia under the guidelines provided by the Physiotherapy Board of Australia6 and the Medical Board of Australia,7 in conjunction with the Australian Health Practitioner Regulation Agency (AHPRA), under section 39 of the Health Practitioner Regulation National Law Act 2009.8 The AMS provides a platform that fulfils the medico-legal requirements relating to the collection and storage of medical records and is the platform where all injury and illness records should be recorded for athletes aligned with an NSO or NIN.
+The recording and documentation of the details relating to each athlete consultation is a requirement for physiotherapists and medical doctors practicing within Australia under the guidelines provided by the Physiotherapy Board of Australia and the Medical Board of Australia, in conjunction with the Australian Health Practitioner Regulation Agency (AHPRA), under section 39 of the Health Practitioner Regulation National Law Act 2009.
+The Athlete Management System (AMS) provides a platform that fulfils the medico-legal requirements relating to the collection and storage of medical records and is the platform where all injury and illness records should be recorded for athletes aligned with an NSO or NIN.
 Completion of the injury records by clinicians (doctors and physiotherapists) as a component of their routine workflow after consultation with injured or unwell athletes, contributes clinical data that are organised into a structured format and stored within the AMS that allow it to be used for epidemiological purposes too.
 The nationalised system allows for the health records of an athlete to be captured and stored within the one system, which assists in providing transparency in the transition of care if an athlete moves between clinical providers during their career.
 While satisfying the medico-legal requirements of medical record taking is an objective of the AMS, this objective is only one facet that the AMS aims to achieve relating to athlete health.

 National injury surveillance system

 The AIS prioritises prevention of injury to improve athlete availability within NSOs and the NIN, as a means to facilitate the achievement of sustained high performance outcomes.
-A key objective of the AMS is to deliver high quality 7 of 51 longitudinal injury surveillance to satisfy the first stage of the Translating Research into Injury Prevention Practice (TRIPP)4 framework for the prevention of sports related injury.
+A key objective of the AMS is to deliver high quality longitudinal injury surveillance to satisfy the first stage of the Translating Research into Injury Prevention Practice (TRIPP) framework for the prevention of sports related injury.
 The AMS is a repository of all athletic information including but not limited to training, competition, anthropometric, physiological, epidemiological and medical data.
 The AMS has been constructed to facilitate the collection and storage of these data in structured formats to enable consistent injury recording methods and to allow the data to be systematically reviewed, trends to be monitored and accurate reporting to occur.
 Consistent longitudinal injury surveillance provides data to identify areas of concern and direct prevention resources to areas of the greatest burden.

 Intended purpose of this document